jeremyhahn/ecutools/src/aws_iot_src/external_libs/mbedTLS/README.md

 In any case, you'll probably want to set the yotta target before building unless it's already set globally; for more information on using yotta, please consult the [yotta documentation](http://docs.yottabuild.org/).

-The yotta edition of mbed TLS includes a few example programs, some of which demonstrate integration with mbed OS; for more details, please consult the [Readme at the root of the yotta module](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/README.md).
+For more details on the yotta/mbed OS edition of mbed TLS, including example programs, please consult the [Readme at the root of the yotta module](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/README.md).

 ### Make